5 Tips for Snowbirds: How to Winterize and Protect Your Home While Away

 Be aware that when your water is turned off, any access water left in pipes can cause freezing.
 To avoid this, make sure to drain all water before leaving, here’s how:

 - After turning your water off, open all faucets and flush your toilet to clear any water from the tank or bowl

 - Consider pouring antifreeze into toilet tanks and bowls to prevent any remaining water from freezing or cracking (always use nontoxic antifreeze designed for plumbing systems)

 Please note: if your home is heated by a steam system or if your home is protected by a fire sprinkler system, do not turn off your water.

 If you are not turning off your water, you need to make sure your furnace is running smoothly to prevent pipe damage.
 Keep your house at a minimum of 65 degrees or higher to keep the interiors wall and floors (where pipes are located) warm enough to prevent freezing.

 According to Energy Star, ducts typically waste 20-30% of heated air carried.
 To avoid these losses in efficiency, make sure your furnace ducts are sealed.
-To do this, use duct tape to seal cracks in exposed ducts in attics, crawl spaces, unfinished basements and garages.
+To do this, use duct tape to seal cracks in exposed ducts in attics, crawl spaces, unfinished basements, and garages.

-Here’s an easy way to check if you need a new filter: hold your current filter up to light, if no light passes through, this is a good indication that you need a new filter.
+Here’s an easy way to check if you need a new filter: hold your current filter up to the light, if no light passes through, this is a good indication that you need a new filter.